 Five steps to establish your business worth

-Business valuation is a process that follows a number of key steps starting with the definition of the task at hand and leading to the business value conclusion.
-The five steps are:
+The best way to think of business valuation is as a process.
+You need to follow a number of steps starting with the definition of the task at hand and leading to the business value conclusion.
+The steps are:

 - Planning and preparation